- Discover Madrid

-The Hayedo de Montejo, one of the most unique forests in the region, was declared a UNESCO World Heritage Site on 7th July.
+The Hayedo de Montejo, one of the most unique forests in the region, was declared a UNESCO Natural Heritage Site.
 It's a singular space that was already declared Natural Site of National Interest in 1974, which forms part of a joint candidacy of 'European Beeches'.

-At the foot of the Sierra de Ayllón is the Hayedo de Montejo, an old meadow of beeches, oak trees and Pyrenean oak that as we advanced, the 7th July was declared by UNESCO World Heritage Site.
+At the foot of the Sierra de Ayllón is the Hayedo de Montejo, an old meadow of beeches, oak trees and Pyrenean oak that as we advanced, was declared by UNESCO World Natural Heritage Site.
 It's the first natural area in the region that receives this distinction, a well-deserved recognition of the work developed during these years by the Region of Madrid.

 The landscape and ecological diversity of this space have been turned into a true 'natural laboratory' capable of anticipating the effects of climate change.
 It has an exhaustive research program that includes two forest inventories, which were carried out in 1994 and 2005.
 Through the monitoring of more than 1,400 trees as well as the weather through meteorological stations, it has been possible to know first-hand the evolution of this space in recent years.